 As one of the world’s top winter destinations, the resort is a frequent host to all kinds of prestigious sporting events, including the Winter Olympics, the Alpine Skiing World Championship, the St. Moritz Polo World Cup on Snow, or the distinguished White Turf horse races.

 The wonderful frozen lakescape and snowy mountain backdrops surrounding St. Moritz are a huge part of its allure, but this Upper Engadine town could never have become the glamorous playground it is today without its sumptuous 5-star hotels, magnificent spas, and upscale cosmopolitan atmosphere.

-From grand to boutique, these luxury hotels in St. Moritz are the epitome of alpine opulence and hospitality:
+From grand to boutique, these are the best luxury hotels in St. Moritz:

 A magnificent Belle Époque palace immersed in the glorious alpine scenery of the Upper Engadine, Suvretta House has its own private ski center and snowsports school, as well as luxury shopping boutiques and a fabulous wellness area complete with pools, saunas, and top-notch spa facilities.

 Fresh flowers and premium bedding await guests in the hotel’s refined accommodations; all graced with elegant classic decor and contemporary amenities.
 The swankiest of the suites come with separate living rooms, lavish designer bathrooms, and million-dollar alpine views.

 True to its name, the Grand Restaurant serves French haute cuisine in a sumptuous setting steeped in history.
 No wonder it requires a black tie for dinner.